 Barak Levitt, Editor

 Barak Austin Levitt is a Junior at American University, where he studies in the School of International Service and specializes in East Asia and Middle East Foreign Policy.
 He has gained valuable professional experience as a Public Diplomacy Intern at the Embassy of Israel to the United States in Washington, DC, and as a researcher at the Moshe Dayan Center for Middle East Studies.
 In addition to his academic pursuits, Barak is an avid Warriors fan who aspires to be drafted into the NBA one day.

 Maya Lobel is a freshman at American University, where she studies at the School of International Service, and plans to pursue a regional focus on the Middle East.
 She was born in Denver, CO, and moved to Melbourne, Australia in 2012 where she engaged heavily with Jewish youth organizations and Israeli dialogue groups.
 In her free time, she enjoys cooking, live music, seeing her friends, and going as many places as possible!

 Professor Guy Ziv mentors the blog's student team in management and teamwork as well as helps to brainstorm interesting topics about Israel to explore.
 In addition, he leads biweekly discussions about Israeli current events as part of programming by the Center for Israel Studies, which sponsors the Student Israelity blog.
-As an assistant professor in the School of International Service's U.S. Foreign Policy Program, Professor Ziv teaches a variety of undergraduate and graduate courses on U.S. foreign policy, the Middle East, and international negotiations.
+As an associate professor in the School of International Service's U.S. Foreign Policy Program, Professor Ziv teaches a variety of undergraduate and graduate courses on U.S. foreign policy, the Middle East, and international negotiations.